Dr Matthew Craven

 - Group-theoretic cryptanalysis

-- Copulas and combinatorial optimisation in financial mathematics for business
+- Copulas and combinatorial optimisation in financial mathematics

 - Real time visualisation and performance analysis of algorithms (particularly Evolutionary Algorithms and variants)